To make money, you have to sell something! There is no other way to do it.

-One suggestion is not to go into such online marketplace blind.
+One suggestion is not to go into online marketplaces blind.
 Do your homework and find out how much the others are selling bags like yours.

 5. Cameras, iPods, and other gadgets

-It may be the time of the year to want to get a newer version of your current model, or just simply you are financially tight right now, getting rid of your well-maintained tech stuff helps to clear up some space in the household.
+It may be the time of the year to want to get a newer version of your current model, or just simply you are financially tight right now, getting rid of your well-maintained tech stuff helps to clear up some space in the household while earning extra cash.

 Gazelle.com is popularly known to buy and sell used tech gadgets online.
 This site is truly remarkable in that if no one makes any offer on your stuff, they will, so you can exchange your item with cash no matter what!